-The ICG has concluded that each of the individual proposals was developed in an open and inclusive manner and that each proposal achieved consensus as defined by each community.
-When the ICG received comments indicating process concerns via the ICG forum,27 those comments were shared with the relevant operational communities and considered by the communities in depth.
+16 The ICG has concluded that each of the individual proposals was developed in an open and inclusive manner and that each proposal achieved consensus as defined by each community.
+When the ICG received comments indicating process concerns via the ICG forum,17 those comments were shared with the relevant operational communities and considered by the communities in depth.
+That process is ongoing as forum comments continue to be received.